pologovaa/eclipse-wiki/Creating-Eclipse-plugins-release-zip-file.md

 2. Clean all past artifacts: `$ git clean -dfx`
 3. Start Eclipse
 4. Build plugins.
-That is important, because even when it is not done, "pusblishing step" will somehow succeed, but will produce plugins that are only partially functional.
+That is important, because even when it is not done, "publishing step" will somehow succeed, but will produce plugins that are only partially functional.
     1. Make sure that "Project / Build Automatically" is checked
     2. Go to "Project / Clean"